Your ready to spend time at the beach. Gotta make some

 BYO is cheaper than a service.

-Its easier to move BYO chairs with the change in tide line.
+Its easier to move BYO chairs with the change in the tide line.

 Choice of cheerful colors.